350* miles, 6 days, 6 stages

-We’ll be setting off from the Cutty Sark in Greenwich via the Thames foot tunnel and north along the River Lea towpath to Waltham Abbey.
-We’ll then cycle north-east to Harlow and through Essex’s rolling hills to Chelmsford.
-The highlight of Stage 1 will be our visit to Maldon from where we’ll complete our journey to the ancient Roman city of Colchester.
+We’ll be setting off from the Cutty Sark in Greenwich via the Thames foot tunnel and north along the River Lea towpath to Enfield Island Village.
+We’ll then cycle north-east through Epping Forest, across Essex’s rolling hills to Chelmsford and on to the ancient Roman city of Colchester.

 50 miles via National Cycle Route 13 and country lanes

 Kings College, Cambridge

 After following National Cycle Route 13 to Sudbury, we’ll strike north west following the River Stour to Haverhill and then on to Newmarket via Stansfield and Cheveley.
 This relatively easy day along gently country lanes should see us arrive in Newmarket in the mid-afternoon where we’ll be guests of the British Racing School Conference Centre.
 Elior Contract Catering have kindly agreed to prepare our evening meal.

 54 miles via National Cycle Route 11